software-mansion-labs/typegpu-confetti/README.md

 }
 ```

-Ref exposes the following functions, that can update the already created confetti simulation, without restarting it:
+Ref exposes the following functions, that can update the already created confetti simulation without restarting it:

 ```ts
 type ConfettiRef = {